Pauline Baynes: C. S. Lewis on Baynes

-Lewis met Baynes on just three occasions – at his publisher's office, at a lunch party at Magdalen College on 31 December 1949 and at the Charing Cross Hotel in London on 1 January 1951.
-He found his young illustrator "good and beautiful and sensitive"; "la belle Baynes", he called her in a letter to George Sayer on 30 December 1950.
-Writing to his publisher, he said "Faith, 'twould be easier to be enamoured of her" than of her illustrations.
+Lewis met Baynes only three times – at his publisher's office, at a lunch party at Magdalen College in 1949 and at the Charing Cross Hotel in London in 1951.
+He found her "good and beautiful and sensitive".
+In his letters to Baynes, he praised her effusively.

-Lewis's letters to Baynes herself were effusive in their praise.
 Her drawings were "really excellent" with a "wealth of vigorous detail".
 She did "each book a little bit better than the last".
-Her Lasaraleen was "a rich feast of line & of fantastic-satiric imagination".
-Her Tisroc was "superb", her King Lune "really good", her Tashbaan "exactly right" and her flying horse Fledge "the real thing".
 When she congratulated him on winning the Carnegie literary award for The Last Battle, he replied "is it not really 'our' Medal?
 I'm sure the illustrations were taken into consideration as well as the text."
-Sometimes, though, he acknowledged her technical limitations.
+Sometimes, though, he was frank about her technical limitations.
 "If only you cd. take 6 months off and devote them to anatomy, there's no limit to your possibilities", he wrote.
-When he discussed Baynes with his friends, he revealed quite how much her work had disappointed him.